 About In Person Ceremonies

-2. Prior to reserving your seat in a Ceremony, we strongly advise you to do your homework about Ayahuasca and to read through our website thoroughly, including the Frequently Asked Questions Page.
-Please follow the direction you find on OUR website and from OUR staff.
-If you still have questions after you have done this, feel free to send us an email.
+2. Prior to reserving your seat in a Ceremony, we strongly advise you to do your homework about Ayahuasca!!!!
+Also, please read through OUR website thoroughly, including the Frequently Asked Questions Page.
+We ask that you follow the direction you find on OUR website and from OUR staff.
+If you still have questions after you have done this, feel free to send Teri an email at Shamanista@ayaquest.com.

 3. Please understand if you sign up for a Group Ceremony that we cannot and will not turn off the music and/or lights until EVERY person is done with their journey for the night.
 The music is a very integral part of the journey and the lights are a safety issue.
 So, if this or people snoring or someone with a C-Pap machine or other sounds would cause a problem for you, you will need to either bring ear plugs (in case we are out) and/or an eye mask or get with Teri about scheduling a Private Ceremony.